 Dear Hiring team Manager

 I am applying for Software Engineer, University Graduate with Google on the Google career website.
 As a final year university student who studies software engineering, I was really excited to see this position, which is a great opportunity to work on the bleeding edge of technology and with all heap of other talented people.
 With my innovation, creativity, positive attitude, great learning abilities, excellent leadership and solid technical skills, I would be a valuable asset to your company.
-I am confident that I am an excellent for this role.
+I am confident that I am an excellent candidate for this role.

 Being able to start a full-time job in September 2019, I am very encouraged to continue my software engineering career path with Google.
 I am experienced in C, Java, Python, and JavaScript and have finished all related school projects with excellent grade.
 I am a huge fan of Algorithms, Data Structures, and Theoretical Computer Science especially on Turing Machines and Time Complicity.
 I enjoy coding and love to utilize code to solve pain points that in our lives.
 It is safe to say that coding is not only in my academic life but also in all aspects of my life.